-Print media and web design differ from each other in many aspects.
+Print media and static website design differ from each other in many aspects.
 Let’s take a look at some factors.
 It’s a common concept that web and print media designing are two same things.
 However, professional designers have realized that these are actually very different fields and in order to deliver quality, the disparities cannot be matched.

-For instance, we use small fonts on print media designs and large fonts on web design works for visual clarity for a reader.
+For instance, we use small fonts on print media designs and large fonts on static website design works for visual clarity for a reader.
 Since font is only one aspect of design, we’ll discuss other aspects as well into detail about the differences between print media and web designing in this blog article.

 As mentioned above, font for the web should be visible and easy to read compared to font for print media.
 First consideration in web design is selection of legible font that is a lot more difficult than deciding legibility for a print design.
 Web designers have to take care of legibility, adoptability and licensing issues in font selection.
 Print designers are free from this headache – they can use any typeface without worrying about how well it will transfer onto another page.